5-Day short break on MAUI

 MAUI, HAWAII

 Maui may be the second largest Hawaiian island, but this carefully crafted itinerary covers some of its finest natural and heritage in just five days.
 Also known as The Valley Isle, because of the lush landscape between its two volcanoes, Maui is one of the most spectacular Hawaiian islands.
-Hike or bike at Haleakalā National Park, kayak along Maui’s best beaches, explore the island’s waterfall and rainforest trails and then collapse at a luxurious 5-star accommodation of your choice.
+Hike or bike at Haleakalā National Park, kayak along Maui’s best beaches, explore the island’s waterfalls and rainforest trails and then collapse at a luxurious 5-star accommodation of your choice.

 DAY 1